catalinpit/hashnode/ckuigtjpo0o5kuys1bfi1faag.md

 };
 ```

-The next step is to use the method `some()` to find whether the new person is already in the database or not.
+The next step is to use the method `some()` to find whether the new person is already in the array or not.
 Since it's a simple check, we use an arrow function.

 ```js